Marino Law Logo

 The co-parenting arrangement to be put in place after the child is born that deals with the parenting of the child after his/her birth, is often sorted out between the parties themselves.

 We recommend that prior to conception of a child born pursuant to a co-parenting arrangement, the intended parents enter into a written agreement that clearly identifies each party’s role and the future parenting arrangements for the child.
 Importantly, any such agreement should include a mechanism for resolving disputes should any issues arise.
-Should a dispute remain unresolved, the parties will be required to seek a resolution from the Family Law Courts.
+Should a dispute remain unresolved, the parties will be required to seek a resolution from the Federal Circuit and Family Court.
+This can be a very complex area of the Family Law landscape – retaining legal advice is essential if you are in a same sex relationship and are planning adding children to your family.

 We recommend that you receive advice from a experienced family lawyer prior to entering into a co-parenting arrangement.